 At present, all theses submissions are in electronic format only.
-This guidance relating to the formatting of hard copy theses will only apply where students have indicated and had approved a request for an on-campus viva.
+The guidance below relating to the formatting of hard copy theses will only apply where examiners have indicated a hard copy is a necessity and had approved a request for an on-campus viva.